The Best Errors & Omissions Insurance Companies for 2026

 Architects and engineers are among the professions that face professional liability claims most commonly and are more expensive to insure as a result.
 Further, a design flaw or other error in a project could be disastrous in terms of the damage it causes physically and financially, and the cost of correcting errors can be substantial.
 All of these concerns are especially true of civil engineering or other major projects.

 For these reasons, one of the main factors that architecture and engineering firms should consider when shopping for errors and omissions insurance is coverage limits.
 These firms should seek out insurers that have the capacity to offer high limits, ideally while still keeping premiums relatively affordable.
-Engineers and architects who work on public works, infrastructure, or other government projects should also make sure that their chosen policy satisfies any applicable federal and state requirements for contractors.
+Engineers and architects who work on public works, infrastructure, or other government projects should also make sure that their chosen policy satisfies any applicable federal and state professional liability requirements for design firms.

 Real Estate Agents

 Real estate agents can face lawsuits stemming from a variety of issues that may arise while representing parties in a real estate transaction.
-Bad advice about an offer or a property’s value, misrepresentations to prospective sellers, and errors, omissions, and missed deadlines when handling contracts and other paperwork are all situations that could lead to a professional liability claim.
+Bad advice about an offer or a property’s value, misrepresentations to prospective buyers regarding property conditions, and errors, omissions, and missed deadlines when handling contracts and other paperwork are all situations that could lead to a professional liability claim.

 Real estate is one profession where state laws or licensing procedures may require a certain level of errors and omissions coverage, so real estate businesses should work with an insurer to meet any relevant requirements with their coverage.
 Additionally, having the right types of coverage given the real estate business’s structure is also important.
-Brokers should have a policy protecting the business from professional liability claims against agents working for them, but individual agents themselves should also consider obtaining their own coverage.
+Brokers should have a policy protecting the business from professional liability claims against agents working for them, but individual agents must also ensure they meet state-specific requirements, as many jurisdictions mandate that licensees maintain their own individual E&O coverage.

 Home Inspectors